Overtime - Episode #467: Shrinking GOP, Stormy Setup, Trump Challengers

 And

-so they know that there will come a day when they won't have the numbers to do it, but if they can lock in as much unchangeable or difficult to change mechanisms, then they will hold on to it for another
+they know that there will come a day when they won't have the numbers to do it, but if they can lock in as much unchangeable or difficult to change mechanisms, then they will hold on to it for another

-They don't have the numbers to you.
+generation.
+They don't have the numbers to do.

 But that is